ModusCreateOrg/cucumber-watir/README.md

 Cucumber-Watir Test Harness
 ===========================

-This is a test harness for automated functional testing of web applications, using the [Cucumber](http://cukes.info/) and [Watir](http://watir.com/) test frameworks.
+This is a test harness for automated functional testing of web applications, using the [Cucumber](http://cukes.info/) and [Watir Webdriver](http://watirwebdriver.com/) test frameworks.
 It can be used to support Behavioral Driven Design (BDD) or just automated functional testing of arbitrary web applications.

 By using this collection of frameworks, you can quickly start a suite of functional tests for an application using a basic vocabulary inspired by tests that have been used successfully on many production projects.